 One of the reasons why the project could deliver high impact was the use of Sputnique.
 It helped the organization to focus more on the content delivery and quality of the delivery, rather than worrying about the logistics.
 Through Sputnique, Sisimpur could ensure that the amazing videos are shown properly ensuring high level of engagement among children and parents.
 And reducing the logistics cost and hassle to organize these regular sessions in schools and communities.

-Inspired by the result, Sisimpur and Light of Hope are using Sputnique again in the next project ‘Dream Save Do’.
+Inspired by the result, Sisimpur and Light of Hope used Sputnique again in the next project ‘Dream Save Do’.
 Currently, another 8 Sputniques are used to reach out to 50 schools and communities to 16,000 children and 8,000 parents in Dhaka.
 Besides, Sputniques are used to organize regular training sessions, workshops and other engagements in the project.

 Sputnique is also being used in projects in slums in Rayerbazar by Save the Children and other small projects run by various organizations.
 Now, Sputnique is going to the Rohingya Refugee Camps to supports hundreds of thousands of children to provide high quality engaging and learning environment.

 In the Rohingya Camp, where quality and engaging learning for students is a major concern, Sputnique is bringing a new dimension offering interactivity and engaging learning experience.
 Sesame Workshop Bangladesh is already piloting with UNHCR to bring audio-visual contents of Sisimpur for the refugee children.